 (4) Primary psychiatric disorders: Schizophrenia, Bipolar disorder, or severe Depression.

-As with most neuropsychiatric disorders, Schizophrenia and related psychotic disorders likely result from genetic vulnerability combined with environmental stressors during early development.
-It is important to note that the pathophysiology of Schizophrenia remains hypothetical and complex, but there are two prominent theories that have evolved and these theories have informed the pharmacological treatment of Schizophrenia.
-They are, the dopamine hypothesis and the NMDA receptor hypothesis.
+As with most psychiatric disorders, psychosis likely results from genetic vulnerability combined with environmental stressors during early development.
+Two major theories have informed the pharmacological treatment of psychosis: 1) the dopamine hypothesis and 2) the NMDA receptor hypothesis.

 Mesolimbic Tract: The mesolimbic dopamine tract begins with dopamine cell bodies located within an area of the brainstem known as the ventral tegmental area (VTA, see neuroanatomy in previous lessons).
 These dopamine neurons project to an area of the ventral striatum known as the nucleus accumbens.
 Dopamine released within the nucleus accumbens is partially responsible for the reinforcing aspects of many drugs of abuse.
 It turns out that too little dopamine in this area may lead to anhedonia, lack of interest, and low motivation.
 Too much dopamine in this area has been found to contribute to the positive symptoms of psychosis.
 Therefore, blocking the D2 dopamine receptors in the mesolimbic tract with antipsychotics decreases positive symptoms.
 For antipsychotics to be effective, approximately 80% of striatal D2 receptors must be blocked.